Custom Deployment Process

 # If exists, will be used as pipeline title, otherwise default title is used; Supports environment variable substitution (limited to first-level resolution only, applicable to currently configured env and inputs variables.Only the ${variable} notation format is supported.).

-description: Metadata generation process
+description: Annotation generation process

 # Permission control - if not configured, users with repository write permission can trigger builds